The Sarasota Orchid Society Scholarship requirements:

 Be enrolled in a Sarasota or Manatee County High School as a full-time student or enrolled as a college student with legal residence in Sarasota or Manatee.

 Declare a major in one of the fields of study listed above.

 Submit 2 letters of recommendation; one from a staff member of the applicant’s current school and one from a person unrelated to the applicant.

-Submit a resume of extra-curricular activities, honors, leadership, job experience, and non-school activities and community service.
+Submit a resume of extra-curricular activities, honors, leadership, job experience, non-school activities, and community service.

 Submit a statement explaining your interest in earning a degree in a natural science field.

 Submit a transcript with a 3.0 unweighted Grade Point Average or more, including SAT and/or ACT scores.